karpatkey/karpatkey-api-service/README.md

 [![Lint](https://github.com/KarpatkeyDAO/karpatkey-nc-aum-api/workflows/Lint/badge.svg)](https://github.com/KarpatkeyDAO/karpatkey-nc-aum-api/actions?query=workflow%3ALint)

 ## About
-This is a simple API service that returns the non-custodial assets under management (AUM) of karpatkey.
+This is a simple karpatkey API service, which exposes some data to be used publicly.

 ## Project Links
 - 📰 [Kanban Board](https://github.com/orgs/KarpatkeyDAO/projects/2)

 ## Usage:

-You should copy `.env.sample` to `.env` and then:
+You should copy `.env.example` to `.env` and then:

-`npm run dev` - Run the development server.
+`yarn dev` - Run the development server.

-`npm test` - Run tests.
+`yarn test` - Run tests.

-`npm run test:watch` - Run tests when files update.
+`yarn test:watch` - Run tests when files update.

-`npm run build` - Builds the server.
+`yarn build` - Builds the server.

-`npm start` - Runs the server.
+`yarn start` - Runs the server.

 ## Default endpoints:

 A `GET` request to `/aum` will respond with the value of non-custodial assets under management.
+A `GET` request to `/posts` will respond with the latest posts from the mirror.xyz blog.

 ## Contribution
-Any and every contribution is welcomed and appreciated.
+Any and every contribution are welcomed and appreciated.